-- 4 To know and how to save, see the following options: - a Select Screen to save the current screen with a fie type,.png. - b Select Report to save the measurement result in a report format with comments and captured screen images with a file type,.pdf. - c Select Result to save the measurement result with a file type,.trav and.gomv. - d Select Setup to save the setup and test configuration with a file type,.stav. - 5 Optional.
-Tap to switch the Color Inversions to On to invert the image color (only available to save as Screen or Report).
+- 4 To know and how to save, see the following options: - a Select Screen to save the current screen with a fie type,.png. - b Select Report to save the measurement result in a report format with comments and captured screen images with a file type,.pdf. - c Select Result as CSV to save the number of points displayed on the screenwith a file type,.csv. - d Select Setup to save the setup and test configuration with a file type,.stav. - 5 Optional.
+Tap to switch the Color Inversions to On to invert the image color (only available to save as Screen or Report). - 6 Optional.
+Tap Report Setup to create a report.